How many keys have you had made for your front door? Do you know where they all are?

 The Law

-The Private Security Services Act 2004 provides for the regulation of the private security industry including locksmiths.
+The Private Security Services Act 2004, as amended, provides for the regulation of the private security industry including locksmiths.
 The Private Security Authority (PSA) ensures the interests of consumers are protected through the establishment, promotion, monitoring and enforcement of appropriate standards.

 Contractors or individuals providing private security services without a licence are breaking the law.
 Contractors include companies, partnerships and sole traders.
 Any person (including householders and businesses) employing an unlicensed contractor or individual is breaking the law.